COVID-19 Convalescent Plasma Transfusion

 Plasma transfusion is a potentially promising therapy for COVID-19 patients that can be made widely available at relatively short notice by blood services across the EU.

 The Guidance document on the collection and transfusion of convalescent COVID-19 plasma was first published on 8 April 2020.
-This second update, Version 3.0, was published on 1 December 2020.
+This third update, Version 4.0, was published on 10 March 2021.
 The guidance aims to facilitate a common approach across EU Member States to the donation, collection, testing, processing, storage, distribution and monitoring of convalescent plasma for the treatment of COVID-19 patients.
 The guidance, which is not legally binding, was developed in collaboration with the European Centre for Disease Prevention and Control (ECDC) and is endorsed by the 27 Member State competent authorities for blood and blood components.

 In collaboration with the European Blood Alliance (EBA), the European Commission (DG DIGIT) is building a database for the collection of data on donation and patient outcome.
 The database went live in April and is open to all EU/EEA blood establishments that wish to participate, via the EBA.
 This open-access database will gather data from monitored use, as well as from randomised clinical trials, and will consolidate EU evidence on the safety and effectiveness of this therapy.